Jannik Robatsch

-Jannik Thomas Robatsch (born 28 December 2004) is an Austrian professional footballer who plays as a centre-back for Bundesliga club FC St. Pauli.
+Jannik Thomas Robatsch (born 28 December 2004) is an Austrian professional footballer who plays as a centre-back for Belgian Pro League club Beveren, on loan from 2.
+Bundesliga club FC St. Pauli.

 Club career

 Robatsch is a youth product of ATUS Velden and Wolfsberger AC, before moving to Austria Klagenfurt in 2020 to finish his development.
 In 2022, he was promoted to Austria Klagenfurt's reserves.
 He made his senior debut with Austria Klagenfurt in a 5–0 Austrian Cup win over Schwarz-Weiß Bregenz on 31 August 2022.
 On 17 May 2023, he signed his first professional contract with the club.
 On 3 April 2024, he extended his contract with Austria Klagenfurt until 2028.
 On 6 June 2025, he transferred to the German Bundesliga side FC St. Pauli.
+On 21 August 2026, Robatsch joined Belgian Pro League side Beveren on a season-long loan.

 International career

 In March 2021, Robatsch received his first call-up to the Austria U21s for a set of friendlies.